PaoloRibeca/KPop/README.md

   }
 ' > Stats.txt
 ```
-This part of the scripts receives information about the sequences processed by each worker as a series of records of the form

-`<offset>`<kbd>/</kbd>`<lineage>`<kbd>Tab</kbd>`<frequency>`

-It then accumulates the worker-specific results, which have been stored into the `Split/<offset>` directory, into global ones that have the same name but in the `Split` directory.
+Implementing our usual convention, this last part accumulates the worker-specific results, which had been stored by each worker into a separate `Split/<offset>` directory, into global results that have the same structure (one sub-directory per lineage/class) but live in the `Split` directory.
 Worker-specific files and temporary directories are then deleted.
 Finally, the script outputs a file named `Stats.txt` containing the number of sequences successfully found and written for each lineage.

 Unfortunately this step cannot be easily parallelised, as a concurrent write to the same file by several processes would result in corruption of the file &mdash; so it turns out to be the bottleneck.
 We could implement some locking/mutexing mechanism, but, after all, we have to prepare data only once.
 So we sit down and wait a couple hours.